Child Support Attorneys in Springfield

 Offering Capable Resolution of Child Support Issues

 Divorce often entails a court’s determination of financial obligations to provide for children’s needs.
 Support may also be required in the case of unwed parents when the child’s paternity is established.
-Lowther Johnson, Attorneys at Law, LLC in Springfield provides personalized assistance with establishment of fair and adequate child support awards.
+Lowther Johnson, Attorneys at Law, LLC provides personalized assistance with the establishment of fair and adequate child support awards.
 Whether we represent the parent paying or the one receiving support, we use the discovery process to compel full financial disclosure that ensures a transparent process in deciding on an award.
-Our attorneys have the experience needed to help you plan beyond basic child support, taking into consideration such future costs as private education, enrichment activities and attendance to special needs.
+Our Springfield child support lawyers have the experience needed to help you plan beyond basic child support, taking into consideration such future costs as private education, enrichment activities, and attendance to special needs.

 - The parents’ respective percentages of physical custody time

 - The financial needs of the child and the parents

 - The standard of living the child would have enjoyed if the marriage had not been dissolved